Watering and Tearing of Eyes

 • Dye disappearance test – A special dye is placed in the eyes to observe tear drainage.

-• Imaging tests (Dacryocystography or CT scan) – Used to evaluate deeper blockages.
+• Imaging tests (Dacryocystography or CT scan)

 • Slit lamp examination – Detects eye surface abnormalities and infections.